'It's been pretty vicious': Ian Foster hits back at critics

 Asked what the victory meant personally after the sustained criticism and pressure from New Zealand's demanding public after five losses from the last six All Blacks tests, Foster seized the chance to have a pop at his detractors, particularly the small cohort of Kiwi media in attendance, and admit the imminent review with New Zealand Rugby powerbrokers loomed large over his future.

 "That pressure has been strong.
-It doesn't change the fact that through adversity that's the best teacher for character and we've stayed tight."
+It doesn't change the fact that through adversity is the best teacher for character and we've stayed tight."

 Foster followed that serve by saying it is difficult to win all the time, claiming long term success often starts with a low point.

-Sam Cane, replaced in the final 10 minutes after Beauden Barrett's late yellow card and the All Blacks opting to utilise midfielder Quinn Tupaea off the bench to cover the backfield, echoed Foster's initial with pride while offering an insight into the team's under siege mentality in the Republic.
+Sam Cane, replaced in the final 10 minutes after Beauden Barrett's late yellow card and the All Blacks opting to utilise midfielder Quinn Tupaea off the bench to cover the backfield, echoed Foster's initial pride, while offering an insight into the team's under-siege mentality in the Republic.

-Cane underlined All Blacks ability to launch their spirited comeback, with David Havili and Scott Barrett claiming tries in the closing stages, after the All Blacks lost the lead, and Barrett to the bin, for the first time with 13 minutes remaining.
+Cane underlined the All Blacks' ability to launch a spirited comeback after the side lost the lead for the first time with 13 minutes remaining; David Havili and Scott Barrett claiming tries in the closing stages while Beauden Barrett was in the bin.

 Once the euphoria subsides, the small matter of Foster's future, which will be judged on the three losses and two wins this year, needs to be decisively determined one way or the other.